kn1xght/Learning-Cybersecurity/Try-Hack-Me/Linux-Fundamentals/linux-fundamentals-2.md

 ---

 ### Takeaway
-Learned how permissions and directories shape workflow in Linux.
-It’s starting to feel less like random commands and more like a system built around clear logic and control.
+In this block, I learned how permissions and directories define the workflow in Linux, especially when it comes to web applications and the importance of properly dividing user access.
+Understanding who can read, write, or execute certain files is vital for keeping security tight and preventing unnecessary exposure across the system..